tesarge/ImageGallery/README.md

 # ImageGallery
-A simple image gallery using vanilla JavaScript
+An image gallery using vanilla JavaScript.

+This was my first working project using JavaScript.
+As a mostly self-taught developer, this project proved to be a major confidence booster.